Acid Alkaline Balance Diet

-We offer nutrition courses that will teach the student about the Acid Alkaline Food Chart and the benefits of an alkaline forming diet.
+We offer holistic nutrition courses that will teach the student about the Acid Alkaline Food Chart and the benefits of an alkaline forming diet.
 An alkaline diet will help to oxygenate body tissue and assist the sports athlete to maintain the highest quality of power, strength and endurance during athletic performances, while avoiding being prone to injuries.
-Our sports degrees, certifications and courses are all based on the ancient principles of the acid alkaline balance diet.

 PHONE: 1 (888) 397-9394 or 1 (877) 431-1962